-- Programmable heating devices and energy efficient light bulbs save energy in our offices in Bulgaria - Finland decreased its electricity usage by 5% from 2011 - In 2012, Italy replaced all (280) multi-function units (MFUs) at Headquarters with the latest generation equipment, ensuring lower energy consumption - Philippines is conserving energy by turning off lights during lunch breaks and shutting down office equipment at the end of the business day, saving up to 200 kWh per month.
-Vietnam, China and Switzerland are pursuing similar strategies: automatically powering down non-essential devices and lights during the lunch hour and/or at the end of the business day. - When relocating our offices in Sweden, we pursued a strategy of choosing newer and more energy efficient spaces, decreasing energy usage by nearly 20% over 2011. - UK operations have reduced gas and electricity consumption by over 20% across branch network and headquarters since the beginning of 2010 - Energy reduction measures have saved nearly \$230,000 at our LEED Gold Global Headquarters building
+Philippines is conserving energy by turning off lights during lunch breaks and shutting down office equipment at the end of the business day, saving up to 200 kWh per month.
+Vietnam, China and Switzerland are pursuing similar strategies: automatically powering down non-essential devices and lights during the lunch hour and/or at the end of the business day.

+\$23,000 Saved

+Energy reduction measures have saved nearly \$230,000 at our LEED Gold Global Headquarters building.
+100% of electricity used by ManpowerGroup's operations in Germany, Norway and Sweden is sourced from renewable sources, like wind and water.

+UK operations have reduced gas and electricity consumption by over 20% across branch network and headquarters since the beginning of 2010.